 - Fine-tune that process & scale up your business.

 I recommend spending the bare minimum until you have a winner.
 Use the free resources that will allow you to get up and running at little to no cost.
-Now that you have the process down and your business is making money, here are 12 options for startup loans.
+Now that you have the process down and your business is making money, here are 16+ options to get funding for your business.
+My goal is to make this a complete list leaving no idea hidden.

 If you haven’t seen our TikTok on “minimal viable product, then click here.
 We are creating an exhaustive list to help you get funding for your business.
 That list includes: